 I pour out

-and my heart learns its opening once again, as it was many lifetimes ago.
+and my heart learns its opening once again, as it was lifetimes ago.

 I don’t stay sure

-There are two songs singing their wares, their ways all around and inside of me.
+There are two songs singing their wares all around and inside of me.

-One old, it’s source unkind, pointing, pointing, pointing always at me.
+One old, it’s source unkind, pointing, pointing, pointing at me.

-The other, a luscious garden, so new I forget, I forget in some waking days that it can be there.
+The other, a luscious garden, so new I forget, I forget in some waking days that it can be.

-The other remains.
-It has become, like a blossom and will not fade.
+It has become, like a blossom that will not fade.